MADE4HOME/made4home/README.md

 ## Examples

-The examples covers the most popular communication topics and IOs options that module provides.
+The examples cover the most popular communication topics and IOs options that this module provides.

-### Blink builtin LEDs
+### Blink built-in LEDs

-This is tha most standard example.
-It is simple as much it provide a method to control the LEDs of the board.
+This is the most standard example.
+It is so simple that it provides only a method to control the LEDs of the board.

  - [Blink builtin LEDs](https://github.com/MADE4HOME/made4home/blob/develop/examples/blink_leds/blink_leds.ino)

 ### Opto inputs & Relay outputs

-The most beautiful way to test the both inputs and outputs of the board is to bridge it together.
+The most beautiful way to test both inputs and outputs of the board is to bridge them together.
 The example shows the most simple way to do this.

  - [Opto inputs & Relay outputs](https://github.com/MADE4HOME/made4home/blob/develop/examples/relays_inputs/relays_inputs.ino)

 ### Ethernet HTTP Client

-One of the oldest most popular protocols for exchange information between inteligent systems via internet is HTTP.
-So this example demonstrate how to call to internet endpoint vie this board.
+One of the oldest, most popular protocols for information exchange between intelligent systems via internet is HTTP.
+So, this example demonstrates how to call an internet endpoint via this board.

  - [ETH HTTP client](https://github.com/MADE4HOME/made4home/blob/develop/examples/ethernet_web_client/ethernet_web_client.ino)

 ### Ethernet HTTP Server

 Of course, at the other side of the line someone should answer our calls.
-That is  why we provide not only client but a server.
-To enable to have endpoint to call and control relays and monitor inputs.
+That is why we provide not only client but a server that enables you to have an endpoint to call and use it to control relays and monitor inputs.

  - [ETH HTTP server](https://github.com/MADE4HOME/made4home/blob/develop/examples/ethernet_web_server/ethernet_web_server.ino)

 ### Ethernet MQTT client

-In the other hand the most popular protocol in our "IoT" days is not only HTTP but of course MQTT.
-Message Que Telemetry Transport.
-This protocol serve a thousands of devices all over the world.
-Thats why we provide an example for it.
+On the other hand, the most popular protocol in our "IoT" days is not only HTTP but, of course, MQTT (Message Que Telemetry Transport).
+This protocol serves thousands of devices all over the world.
+That's why we provide an example for it.

  - [ETH MQTT client]()

-Later of development of the internet and internet of things industry brings to the people wireless internet.
-Later years they was able to implement wireless fidelity inside a small cheap chip.
-So the next 3 examples are based on Wi-Fi or wireless fidelity interface of the board.

 ### Wi-Fi

+Later in the development of the Internet and Internet of Things, the industry brought to the people wireless internet.
+That's when it became possible to implement wireless fidelity inside a small cheap chip.
+So, the next 3 examples are based on Wi-Fi or wireless fidelity interface of the board.

  - [WiFi HTTP client](https://github.com/MADE4HOME/made4home/blob/develop/examples/wifi_web_client/wifi_web_client.ino)
  - [WiFi HTTP server](https://github.com/MADE4HOME/made4home/blob/develop/examples/wifi_web_server/wifi_web_server.ino)